FAQs

 Where should I look for funding?

 Funding for GTPCI students usually comes from a variety of sources.
 Stipends and tuition can be provided from some NIH training grants or other external training funds.
 Some departments have used internal funds to support GTPCI students or obtained special fellowships from pharmaceutical companies.
-Many career development awards, including the GCRC's CAP Award and the NIH K23 Award, are suitable sources of support, but may be difficult to obtain before completing the first year of the program.
-Finally there are some training awards that are targeted to specified populations (e.g. women, minorities, etc.) which are available to qualified individuals.
+Many career development awards, including the NIH KL2 and K23 Awards, are suitable sources of support.

 Must I pick a specific pathway when submitting my application for the GTPCI PhD or MHS?